Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Securing the Intelligence

-\item \textit{Reacting to Attacks:}~in the case where an attack is successful and it has been detected, the best way to react is to understand what caused the attack, how it was performed and eventually learn to recover from it.
-Explainable \gls{ai} can offer the necessary tools to respond to the first two points by providing the non-RT \gls{ric} with information on which xApps and rApps were affected, what type of input produced the attack and why certain applications produced unexpected outputs.
-This information can then be used by the non-RT \gls{ric} to retrain the model so as to eliminate vulnerabilities. \end{itemize}
+\item \textit{Reacting to Attacks:}~In the case where an attack is successful and it has been detected, the best way to react is to understand what caused the attack, how it was performed and eventually learn to recover from it.
+Explainable \gls{ai} tools can be used to analyze the behavior of O-RAN applications, and to provide the non-RT \gls{ric} with information on which xApps and rApps were affected, what type of input produced the attack and why certain applications produced unexpected outputs.
+This information can then be used by the non-RT \gls{ric} to retrain model to eliminate vulnerabilities. \end{itemize}